 Marinate the Chicken

-Combine the remaining ingredients for the chicken, except buns, and stir together until well mixed.
+Combine the marinade ingredients and stir together until well mixed.
 Add the breasts and the marinade to a large re-sealable plastic bag and place in the refrigerator for at least 4 hours or overnight.
 Turn occasionally to redistribute the marinade around the chicken.